beginning of content

 If you have vertigo, it may feel like:

 This is different to dizziness.
-Dizziness is a more general feeling of being lightheaded, giddy, or unsteady.
+Dizziness is a more general feeling of being lightheaded, giddy or unsteady.

-You may also have these other symptoms:
+You may also have other symptoms, such as:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.